-5.2 Datasets
+5.1 Datasets

-To evaluate the performance of our model, we conducted experiments on two web search benchmark datasets.
+To evaluate the effectiveness of our proposed methods, we conducted experiments on two web search benchmark datasets.

 - MS MARCO Document Ranking dataset [38] (MS-MARCO-Doc) is a large-scale benchmark dataset for web document retrieval, with about 3.21 million web documents. - MS MARCO Passage Ranking dataset [38] (MS-MARCO-Pas) is a large-scale benchmark dataset for passage retrieval, with about 8.84 million passages from web pages.